 Before you jump to adopt a stance on one of these issues, beware — journalist Helen Lewis recently coined what she calls the “iron law of woke capitalism: brands gravitating toward low-cost, high noise signals as a substitute for genuine reform to ensure survival.”
 In other words, she argues most brands facing any sort of crisis, especially if tied to social justice issues, will generate the minimum amount of effort needed to satiate critics and quell a customer uprising.

-Even before the events of 2020, the percentage of consumers making decisions based on a brand’s stance on societal issues has been increasing, growing from 51% in 2017 to 64% in 2018-19.
+Even before the events of 2020, the percentage of consumers making brand voices based on a brand’s stance on societal issues —has been increasing, growing from 51% in 2017 to 64% in 2018-19.
 We expect a massive uptick after the events of this year.

 Though consumers want to see brands taking action, they’re suspect of organizations that wield social issues for profit: a survey from DNA Seattle found 59% were likely to be more loyal to brands that supported causes they cared about, but a higher percentage (61%) said they thought too many brands were using societal issues as a marketing ploy.